GRinvestPOOL/karlsen-stratum-bridge/README.md

-# Karlsen Stratum Adapter
+# Nexellia Stratum Adapter

-This is a lightweight daemon that allows mining to a local (or remote) karlsen node using stratum-base miners.
+This is a lightweight daemon that allows mining to a local (or remote) Nexellia node using stratum-base miners.

-This daemon is confirmed working with the miners below in both dual-mining and karlsen-only modes (for those that support it) and Windows, Linux, macOS and HiveOS.
+This daemon is confirmed working with the miners below in both dual-mining and Nexellia-only modes (for those that support it) and Windows, Linux, macOS and HiveOS.

 - [srbminer](https://github.com/doktor83/SRBMiner-Multi/releases)